isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ❌ User authentification where users are to “log in” to the service
 ❌ Dynamic content where users can interact with a website to get personalised information
-❌ Interactive elements such as calculators or maps (Note that some such services can be embedded onto Isomer websites, such as data.gov.sg) <br>
+❌ Native interactive elements such as calculators or maps (Note that some such services can be embedded onto Isomer websites, such as data.gov.sg or CheckFirst.gov.sg)
 ❌ Calls to a database to store and retrieve information
 ❌ Server-side processing???*